On head-to-head results as tie-breaker and consequent opportunities for collusion: Theoretical analysis

-\begin{enumerate} \item Teams $A$ and $B$ finish with 6 points \\ Before the last round, $A$ has had 6 and $B$ has had 3 points such that the goal difference of the other team $C$ with 3 points has not been positive. \\ The scenario is called \emph{Robust collusion 1} (RC1) because the game $A$ vs.\ $B$ has an outcome which ensures that teams $A$ and $B$ will be the top two teams, independently of the result of the other match played in the last round. \begin{proof} Let the results of the matches $A$ vs.\ $B$, $A$ vs.\ $C$, $B$ vs.\ $C$ be $s$-$t$, $u$-$v$, $x$-$y$, respectively, where $s < t$, $u > v$, $x < y$.
+\begin{enumerate} \item Teams $A$ and $B$ finish with 6 points \\ Before the last round, $A$ has had 6 and $B$ has had 3 points such that the goal difference of the other team $C$ with 3 points has not been positive. \\ The scenario is called \emph{Robust collusion 1} (RC1) because the game $A$ vs.\ $B$ has an outcome (team $B$ wins with an appropriate number of goals) which ensures that teams $A$ and $B$ will be the top two teams, independently of the result of the other match played in the last round. \begin{proof} Let the results of the matches $A$ vs.\ $B$, $A$ vs.\ $C$, $B$ vs.\ $C$ be $s$-$t$, $u$-$v$, $x$-$y$, respectively, where $s > t$, $u > v$, $x < y$.
 If $C$ does not win its last match, $A$ and $B$ will be the top two teams.
 If $C$ wins its last match, then $A$, $B$, $C$ will have 6 points each, and head-to-head goal differences will break the tie.
 These are $s+u-t-v$ for $A$, $t+x-s-y$ for $B$, $v+y-u-x$ for $C$, respectively.
-Since $v+y-u-x \leq 0$, there exist integers $s,t \geq 0$ such that $s+u-t-v \geq 0$ and $t+x-s-y \geq 0$ (e.g.\ $t-s = \min \{ u-v; y-x \}$), furthermore, $s+u > v+y$ and $t+x > v+y$, which guarantees that both $A$ and $B$ are ranked higher than $C$. \end{proof} This situation is analogous to Example~\ref{Examp2}.
+Since the goal difference of team $C$ is not positive ($v+y-u-x \leq 0$), there exist integers $s,t \geq 0$ such that $s+u-t-v \geq 0$ and $t+x-s-y \geq 0$, furthermore, $s+u > v+y$ and $t+x > v+y$, which guarantee that both $A$ and $B$ are ranked above $C$. \end{proof} This situation is analogous to Example~\ref{Examp2} with team $A$ being Germany, team $B$ being Italy, and team $C$ being the Czech Republic with a goal difference of $0$, see Table~\ref{Table2b}.